-Analysis | Here’s what Democrats and Republicans could pass in a filibuster-free Senate
+Analysis | A filibuster-free Senate?
+Here’s what Democrats and Republicans could pass.

 Senate Minority Leader Mitch McConnell (R-Ky.) and other GOP leaders have made a point of previewing their filibuster-free agenda for Democrats, hoping to caution them against going nuclear.
 Here’s a look the big items that could pass with a slim Republican majority:

-- Tax cuts: Republicans were able to pass former president Donald Trump’s tax cuts with just 51 votes in 2017, using reconciliation rules.
+- Tax cuts: Republicans were able to pass President Donald Trump’s tax cuts with just 51 votes in 2017, using reconciliation rules.
 But that method limits the size of the bill, meaning a lower overall threshold could lead to significantly larger and more expansive tax cuts.

-- Born-alive abortion bill/20 week ban: A bill expanding protections for children born alive after attempted abortions received 56 votes last year, including three Democrats.
+- Born-alive abortion bill/20-week ban: A bill expanding protections for children born alive after attempted abortions received 56 votes last year, including three Democrats.
 The ban received 53 votes last year, with two Republicans voting no and two Democrats voting yes.

-- Defund Planned Parenthood: The Senate voted in 2017 to give states the right to do this, receiving the bare minimum of 50 votes to do so.
+- Defunding Planned Parenthood: The Senate voted in 2017 to give states the right to do this, receiving the bare minimum of 50 votes to do so.
 Republicans could significantly expand this effort with a 50-vote threshold for all related issues.
 And in a 2018 vote on an amendment to defund Planned Parenthood, all but two GOP senators voted for it.

-- Repeal Obamacare: The GOP fervor for this seems to have died down a bit, and now the Supreme Court has again declined to strike it down.
+- Repealing Obamacare: The GOP fervor for this seems to have died down a bit, and now the Supreme Court has again declined to strike it down.
 But it’s been a priority for a decade.
 Republicans tried a scaled-down effort in 2017, which required only 50 votes and fell one vote shy thanks to Sen. John McCain’s thumb.
-The GOP would likely need a significant majority to do any major repeal and/or replacement — in the neighborhood of 53-55 votes, if past is predicate — but there would be plenty of pressure on them to do it.
+The GOP probably would need a significant majority to do any major repeal and/or replacement — in the neighborhood of 53 to 55 votes, if past is precedent — but there would be plenty of pressure on them to do it.

 - Keystone XL pipeline: President Biden has effectively killed this project by declining to issue a key permit.
 But all 50 Republicans voted to push forward with it earlier this year.